-How to become an EMT
+How to become an Emergency Medical Technician

 You will need to become a licensed EMT PRIOR to applying to work at The City of Reedsburg Ambulance

 Reedsburg Ambulance does not offer EMT-Basic or Advanced EMT training programs.
-However, you can view a list of accredited EMS programs at Madison College EMS Program page Check with your local colleges to get more information about EMT courses available near you.
+However, you can view a list of accredited EMS programs at Madison College EMS Program page.
+Check with your local colleges to get more information about EMT courses available near you.

 EMT-Basic (EMT-B) An EMT-Basic provides basic life support.
 This certification requires one semester of training at a local community college or accredited program.
-The EMT Basic provides life saving basic skills, it is the foundation of all EMS Providers.
+The EMT Basic provides life-saving basic skills; it is the foundation of all EMS Providers.

 Advanced EMT (AEMT) An Advanced EMT builds on the knowledge gained as an EMT-B. In general, it takes a semester of college in addition to the time required for the EMT-B certification.
-In Wisconsin, AEMTs can give medications, start IVs, and provide advanced airway management among other skills, if approved.
+In Wisconsin, AEMTs can give medications, start IVs, and provide advanced airway management, among other skills, if approved.

 Paramedic (EMT-P) The licensed paramedic has either a two-year EMS degree or a technical paramedic diploma.
 There is approximately one year of schooling in addition to the time required for the EMT-B certification to become a paramedic.
-Paramedics are able to provide advanced life support including, but not limited to, administering cardiac medications, cricothyrotomy, EKG interpretation, and needle thoracostomy.
+Paramedics are able to provide advanced life support, including, but not limited to, administering cardiac medications, cricothyrotomy, EKG interpretation, and needle thoracostomy.

 Resources:

 Reedsburg Ambulance does not offer EMT-Basic or Advanced EMT training programs.
-However, you can view a list of accredited EMS programs at Madison College EMS Program page Check with your local colleges to get more information about EMT courses available near you.
+However, you can view a list of accredited EMS programs at Madison College EMS Program page.
+Check with your local colleges to get more information about EMT courses available near you.

 EMT-Basic (EMT-B) An EMT-Basic provides basic life support.
 This certification requires one semester of training at a local community college or accredited program.
-The EMT Basic provides life saving basic skills, it is the foundation of all EMS Providers.
+The EMT Basic provides life-saving basic skills; it is the foundation of all EMS Providers.

 Advanced EMT (AEMT) An Advanced EMT builds on the knowledge gained as an EMT-B. In general, it takes a semester of college in addition to the time required for the EMT-B certification.
-In Wisconsin, AEMTs can give medications, start IVs, and provide advanced airway management among other skills, if approved.
+In Wisconsin, AEMTs can give medications, start IVs, and provide advanced airway management, among other skills, if approved.

 Paramedic (EMT-P) The licensed paramedic has either a two-year EMS degree or a technical paramedic diploma.
 There is approximately one year of schooling in addition to the time required for the EMT-B certification to become a paramedic.
-Paramedics are able to provide advanced life support including, but not limited to, administering cardiac medications, cricothyrotomy, EKG interpretation, and needle thoracostomy.
+Paramedics are able to provide advanced life support, including, but not limited to, administering cardiac medications, cricothyrotomy, EKG interpretation, and needle thoracostomy.

 Resources: